rgoodie/bash-pic-sorter/README.md

 ./sort.via.exif.sh
 ```

-Let this run you should be left with a folder structure of ./{Year} and ./{Year}/{Month}.
-Copy this to any place.
+After the run, you'll be left with a folder structure of ./{Year} and ./{Year}/{Month}.
+Copy this to any place where you store memories.

 Requires
 -
-Exiftool which may be installed via `# apt install libimage-exiftool-perl`.
+- Exiftool which may be installed via `# apt install libimage-exiftool-perl`.
+- A little CLI know how

 Errata